-Public Works, a reclamation plan for removal at the end of this permit term (or by major default by the Permittee as described below) of all wind turbines, foundations and ground equipment to a depth of three feet below finished grade.
+- 11. Restoration and Reclamation Plan: Prior to issuance of building permits the Permittee shall submit for review and approval by the County Planning Director and the Director of Public Works, a reclamation plan for removal at the end of this permit term (or by project cessation as described below) of all wind turbines, foundations and ground equipment to a depth of three feet below finished grade.
 Roads and above-ground facilities installed pursuant to this permit shall also be removed unless the property owner has requested in writing as part of the reclamation plan that they be left in place, subject to approval of the Planning Director.
-The reclamation plan shall include provisions for:
+The reclamation plan shall include provisions for: - a.

-- a.
 Removal of roads and staging areas within the subject property or properties not needed for maintenance and operations or for other allowed property uses by the property owner; - b.
 Re-grading and re-vegetation to return the subject property or properties to rangeland or pre-windfarm use conditions, with site-specific characteristics of topography, vegetation, drainage and other unique environmental features, subject to approval of the California Department of Fish and Wildlife; - c.
 Repair of County roadways from damage that may result from off-haul of materials, movement of oversized loading or heavy-haul vehicle, traffic management and a substantial increase in volume of vehicle trips; - d.
-A transportation control plan for conveyance of oversize turbine components.
+A traffic control plan for conveyance of oversize turbine components.

 The reclamation plan shall include a cost estimate of labor and material costs, prepared by a licensed contractor to implement the proposed reclamation plan, and the Planning Director shall have the authority to request additional details of specific cost elements.
-The reclamation plan shall include a guarantee by the Permittee to carry out the reclamation plan upon determination by the Planning Director and Director of Public Works that the permitted wind farm operations have been abandoned or have produced less than 5 percent of the rated output of the wind farm in one year.
+The reclamation plan shall include a guarantee by the Permittee to carry out the reclamation plan upon determination by the Planning Director and Director of Public Works that the permitted wind farm operations have been abandoned or have produced less than 5 percent of the rated output of the wind farm in one year (considered project cessation).

-The Planning Director and Director of Public Works may instead make a determination that more than 50% of the turbines are in disrepair and there is no other demonstrated plan, satisfactory to the Planning Director, to restore the equipment to a productive operating condition.
+The Planning Director and Director of Public Works may instead make a determination that more than 50% of the turbines are in disrepair and there is no other demonstrated plan, satisfactory to the Planning Director, to restore the equipment to a productive operating condition (considered project cessation).
 Under such circumstances the Planning Director may order the Permittee or property owners to execute the reclamation plan.